Decades of NYPD evidence destroyed in Brooklyn fire

-RED HOOK, Brooklyn (PIX11) — Decades-old evidence stored inside an NYPD warehouse has now been completely destroyed by a Tuesday fire.
+NEW YORK (WPIX) – Decades-old evidence stored inside a New York City Police Dept. warehouse has now been completely destroyed by a fire Tuesday in Brooklyn.

 NYPD officials said it will take some time to figure out exactly what was lost and the impact it will have on cold case and cases up for appeal.